 The current CBO Program contracts were initially set to expire on December 31, 2021.
 However, because of the pandemic and the uncertainty accompanied with this unknown environment, the CCP approved a one-year extension of the contracts, with the option to extend an additional year if desired, for the eight (8) current CBO Program providers.
-This will establish a new expiration date of December 31, 2022, possibly December 31, 2023 if necessary.
+This established a new expiration date of December 31, 2022.
 Continuity and stability of these crucial services to offenders is imperative to support a successful reentry into the community.
 The one-year extension will allow the CBOs to continue to support offenders without having a lapse or reduction in services.
 An allocation of \$1,346,988 from the CBO Program fund balance was approved to fund the one-year extension.